zephyrproject-rtos/zephyr/tests/benchmarks/boot_time/README.txt

    a) from system reset to kernel start (crt0.s's __start)
    b) from kernel start to begin of main()
    c) from kernel start to begin of first task
-   d) from kernel start to when microkernel's main task goes immediately idle
+   d) from kernel start to when kernel's main task goes immediately idle

 The project can be built using one of the following three configurations: